-Chip Breaker vs Diamond Flute PCB Routers
+Chip Breaker vs Diamond Flute Routers

-Chip Breaker vs Diamond Flute PCB Routers
+Chip Breaker vs Diamond Flute Routers

 Chip Breaker and Diamond Flute routers are both widely used for PCB routing and machining abrasive composite materials such as FR-4, G10, carbon fiber, and phenolic laminates.
 While these tools may appear similar in size and application, they remove material in very different ways.